 To determine which hoverboard is truly the best, we bought the most highly-regarded and popular models around, then pitted them head-to-head to find out which board bested them all.
 We split our testing process into four metrics: Fun Factor, Support, Outdoor Capabilities, and Battery Life, each weighted based on its overall significance.
 The results of the Hoverheart in each of these metrics are outlined in the sections below.

 By far the most important of our rating metrics, the group of tests that comprise our Fun Factor metric account for 50% of the total score.
 To assess the performance of each product in this metric, we looked at how fun each board is to ride, how fast it goes, and how many colors it came in, as well as if it had Bluetooth capabilities, its weight, and if there were easily available accessories.
 The Hoverheart did quite well in this metric, earning a 6 out of 10 for its performance.
-The chart below shows how this compares to the rest of the models in the pack.
+To see how this compared to the other models, see the chart below.

 The Hoverheart isn't the fastest board we tested, hitting a top speed of 8.3 mph in our tests.
-This put it squarely in the middle of the pack, as shown in the following chart.
+Check the chart below to see where this ranked in comparison to the other models.

 However, the Hoverheart still felt plenty stable at its top speed, unlike other models that are finicky and wobbly at their maximum speed.
 This board is tons of fun to ride, feeling quite nimble and maneuverable, though it does feel a bit underpowered when going back and forth rapidly, especially for larger riders.